danielharrell/SumLect2015/Lost_Idea_LA.md

 Which is to say, in something less like the learning of content, and more again like the liberation from content.

-And it is indeed a deeper strain in defenses of liberal education to identify learning with the act of questioning rather than the act of answering.
-This is especially true at St. John's, where it now sounds antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, that the liberal arts were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] To get a sense of what we now say instead, here are three recent examples; the first two from blogposts by Chris Nelson, and the third from the announcement for a conference on liberal education, held on the Santa Fe campus last year:
+And this too is an element in defenses of liberal education: to identify learning with the act of questioning rather than the act of answering.
+This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, and on behalf of a more traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] Here are three recent examples of what we say instead; the first two from blogposts by Chris Nelson, and the third from the announcement for a conference on liberal education, held on the Santa Fe campus last year: